MeowNowApp/MeowNow/README.md

 ## Environment Variables

 This application uses environment variables for configuration.
-Refer to the `.env.example` file for the recommended configuration.
+For security reasons, details about specific variables are not documented here.
+Refer to the `.env.example` file for the required configuration.

 ## Directory Structure